Esther Frumkin: Controversy

 Despite having championed Yiddish, Frumkin is a controversial figure in Jewish history.
 In A Price below Rubies: Jewish Women as Rebels and Radicals, Naomi Shepherd writes that "no woman was more admired or more hated by Jews under the first phase of Soviet rule; no woman in Eastern Europe achieved such stature in Jewish politics."
 In fall 2019, the Workmen's Circle offered an online course on Jewish radicals that included Frumkin.
 Yet she has been associated with antisemitism by writers as divergent as the far-right figure Frank L. Britton, whose The Hoax of Soviet “Anti-Semitism”: Jews, Zionism, Communism, Israel and the Soviet Union 1918–1991 (Ostara Publications) includes Frumkin's "Address on 'National Minorities' to the Second Congress of the Communist International" (1920), and Dara Horn, whose essay "The Cool Kids: Self-mutilation as a Jewish cultural strategy and the sad history of the Yevsektsiya" appears in Tablet: A New Read on Jewish Life.
-Readers' comments posted to Yiddishkayt.org and the Jewish Women's Archive online articles on Frumkin also indicate ambivalent feelings among Jews about Frumkin's activities within the Soviet system and their impact.